neysanurannisa/supercashier/README.md

 This is **Pacmann Final Project** for Python module.

 ## Program Description
 Cashier system program that allows customer to input their item, add quantity, and price for each items.
 There are options for customer to checkout the items (by calculating the price with quantity) or exit the program.
-It allows the custome to input and pay by themself (self-service).
+It allows the customer to input and pay by themself (self-service).
-This program also generate random Transaction ID for each customer.
+This program create a recipe/notes with the time customer make a payment and also generate random Transaction ID for each customer.
 ## Requirements
 1. Create simpe self-service cashier using Python
 2. Apply OOP